Latest on Ukraine: EU just banned Russian diesel and other oil products (Feb. 6)

 What happened last week

 Ukraine called for allies to send fighter jets — not long after landmark decisions for Germany and the U.S. to give Ukraine battle tanks.
-The leaders of both countries have said no to fighter planes, so far.
-But Berlin did announce more tanks.
+Both Berlin and Washington have said no to fighter planes, so far.
+But Germany did announce more tanks.
 And the U.S. pledged more weapons, including a type of long-range, GPS-guided bomb it hasn't provided before.

 Human Rights Watch called on Ukraine to investigate its alleged use of banned land mines in the eastern Ukrainian city of Izium.